 Does starting your own seeds seem too intimidating for a beginner gardener?
-Sure, it is a little more challenging than some might think.
+Sure, germinating and caring for seedlings it is a little more challenging than some might think.
 But it doesn’t have to be complicated either!
-Read on to find out what you need to start seeds successfully—and simply.
+Read on to find out what you need to sprout or germinate seeds and grow vegetable seedlings successfully—and simply.

-Find out more about WHEN to start your seeds and garden in this post about planting dates.
-In general, start spring seeds about 6-8 weeks before last spring frost.
+Find out more about when to start seeds and garden in this post about planting dates.
+In general, start spring seeds about 6-8 weeks before you want to plant them (or a little more if you think they’ll take a while germinating).
 This post contains affiliate links for your convenience.